mosespace/vercel-env-fetcher/README.md

 ### Package Name: vercel-env-fetcher

 **Description:**
 The `vercel-env-fetcher` package is a Node.js CLI utility designed to simplify the management of environment variables within Vercel projects.
-It leverages the Vercel API to fetch environment variables dynamically based on a specified project ID and writes them inside a new directory on the route called @fetched-env and a file called `.env` file.
+It leverages the Vercel API to fetch environment variables dynamically based on a specified project ID and writes/updates the `.env` file.
 This automation saves time by eliminating the manual process of retrieving and configuring environment variables for local development or deployment environments.

 **Key Features:**

 - **Dynamic Fetching:** Retrieves environment variables from Vercel projects via the Vercel API.
-- **Automated Integration:** Writes fetched environment variables into a folder @fetched-env `.env.local` file for seamless integration with local development setups.
+- **Automated Integration:** Writes fetched environment variables into `.env` file for seamless integration with local development setups.
 - **CLI Interface:** User-friendly command-line interface that prompts for only the project ID and handles API authentication using a Vercel Access Token.

 ### Usage Guide